rxing-core/rxing/README.md

 ```

 ## Latest Release Notes
+* *v0.2.14* -> Support for more image output formats, many rustification changes to the codebase.

+    If you were using very deep, specific functions in the encoder/decoder sections this may require a function rename.
+For instance `qrcode::encoder::encoder` is now `qrcode::encoder::qrcode_encoder`.

-v0.2.10 -> Fix major issue with qrcode generation.
+* *v0.2.10* -> Fix major issue with qrcode generation.

-v0.2.9 -> Major fix, codabar was not being encoded by multiformat writer.
+* *v0.2.9* -> Major fix, codabar was not being encoded by multiformat writer.

-v0.2.6 -> Fix missing result point callback for rss14
+* *v0.2.6* -> Fix missing result point callback for rss14

-v0.2.4 -> Add helper functions for common cases (read a file, use raw luma8 data).
+* *v0.2.4* -> Add helper functions for common cases (read a file, use raw luma8 data).

-v0.2.3 -> Implement most suggestions from clippy, as well as some simple changes, no surface changes.
+* *v0.2.3* -> Implement most suggestions from clippy, as well as some simple changes, no surface changes.

-v0.2.0 -> Dramatically improve performance when cropping a BufferedImageLuminanceSource.
+* *v0.2.0* -> Dramatically improve performance when cropping a BufferedImageLuminanceSource.

-v0.1.4 -> Dramatically improve performance for MultiFormatReader and for multiple barcode detection.
+* *v0.1.4* -> Dramatically improve performance for MultiFormatReader and for multiple barcode detection.

 ## Known Issues
 Performance is low for GenericMultipleBarcodeReader.